buildingblocks/BuildingBlocks.DD4T.MarkupModels/README.md

 The following class attributes are available:

  * TridionViewModel
-  * Gives the SchemaTitle, whether this is a Nested model and if so the ComponentFieldName on it’s parent
+  * Gives the SchemaTitle, whether this is a Nested model and if so the ComponentFieldName on itï¿½s parent

 The following property attributes are available: